robbr48/fmi4c/README.md

 The library is intended to be lightweight, easy to implement and to have an intuitive interface.

+## Features

+- Import FMUs for FMI 1.0 (co-simulation and model exchange)
+- Import FMUs for FMI 2.0 (co-simulation and model exchange)
+- Import FMUs for FMI 3.0 (co-simulation, model exchange and scheduled execution)
+- Placeholder functions for all API functions, to prevent crash when calling functions not available in FMU

 ## Third Party Dependencies
 Dependencies have been chosen to minimize implementation effort and to make the code easy to understand.
 - [ezxml](https://github.com/lxfontes/ezxml)